Sueno's Stone: Legend

 Local legend says this was the crossroads where Macbeth originally met the three witches.
-In the legend, they were eventually imprisoned inside the stone and should the stone be broken they would be released.
+In the legend, they were eventually imprisoned inside the stone but should the stone be broken they would be released.
 However, this tale can date no further back than Shakespeare's play.

 Another legend suggests that the stone was erected for King Dubh mac Ailpin.
-The Annals of Ulster reported "Dub mac Maíl Coluim (mac Ailpin), king of Alba, was killed by the Scots themselves"; the usual way of reporting a death in internal strife, and place the death in 966.
+The Annals of Ulster reported "Dub mac Maíl Coluim (mac Ailpin), king of Alba, was killed by the Scots themselves"; the usual way of reporting a death in internal strife, and placing the death in 966.
 It has been suggested that Sueno's Stone, near Forres, may be a monument to Dub, erected by his brother Kenneth II (Cináed mac Maíl Coluim).
 It is presumed that Dub was killed or driven out by Cuilén, who became king after Dub's death, or by his supporters.